 Further details can be found on your district council website:

 We appreciate that not all households will be eligible for support via this grant.
 However, the government have put a number of arrangements in place, and this is just one.

 In addition, there is a Holiday Food and Activity programme for children eligible for benefits-related free school meals.

 If you are finding it difficult to manage at this difficult time, please remember Citizens Advice offer free, confidential and impartial advice to everyone to find a way forward whatever problem you may face.
 So please call their national advice line 0800 144 8848.

-Information is processed by us in order to perform our tasks carried out in the public interest and in the exercise of official authority.
+Information is processed by LCC in order to perform tasks carried out in the public interest and in the exercise of official authority.
 We use the minimum amount of personal data required to meet HSF objectives.

 We are required to retain your information for as long as is necessary, after which it will be securely destroyed.
-We have retention schedules in place that set out in detail how long information will be held for.
+Retention schedules are in place that set out in detail how long information will be held for.

 You have several rights in relation to the information that the council holds about you.
-For more information about how we handle personal data, your rights, when they might apply and how to make a request to exercise them, please see our customer privacy notice and Privacy Notice Directory.
+For more information about how LCC handle personal data, your rights, when they might apply and how to make a request to exercise them, please see our customer privacy notice